LaurePiechaczyk/project5-coffee-shop/README.md

 Custumer are also expected to be nature lovers and could be inspired by anything reminiscent of nature.

-# User Experience
+# User Experience and Organisation
-The details of the design evolution, user project can be found **[here](UXEVOLUTION.md)**.
-It includes diagrams, pictures, explanation of changes in the project process.
+The details of the design, data organisation, wireframes can be found **[here](UX.md)**.

 ## User Story

-The user stories for this project have been mapped in the github repository under the issues and is the following:
+The user stories for this project have been mapped in the github repository under the issues and are the following:

 - As a Site admin/superuser, I want to delete existing coffees, so that I can be up to date with the available products.